CM Punk: Early life

-Phillip Jack Brooks was born in Chicago on October 26, 1978, the son of a housewife and an engineer.
-He grew up in nearby Lockport, where he attended Lockport Township High School.
-He has five siblings.
-His father struggled with alcoholism, which inspired Brooks to follow a straight edge lifestyle from an early age; his mother had bipolar disorder, causing him to become estranged from her.
+Phillip Jack Brooks was born in Chicago, Illinois, on October 26, 1978.
+He is the youngest son of housewife Harriet Jadwiga (née Kowalski; 1946–2016) and electrician Daniel Brooks.
+His mother was born in Germany to Polish parents, while his father had Irish ancestry.
+Brooks' umbilical cord was wrapped around his neck upon birth, causing his face to appear blue.
+He and his estranged older brother, Michal, were raised in Lockport, Illinois.

+Brooks' father struggled with alcoholism, which led him to adopt a straight edge lifestyle as a teenager.
+His mother, whom he was also estranged from, suffered from bipolar disorder; he later reportedly obtained a restraining order against her in June 2013.
+Due to his turbulent childhood, Brooks was welcomed into the family of his childhood best friend, Chez.
+His first job was at a comic book shop named All American Comics in Evergreen Park, Illinois, which closed in January 2022.
+"Rowdy" Roddy Piper was an early influence on Brooks; he cites him as the reason he pursued professional wrestling.
+He was arrested multiple times during his time as a student at Lockport Township High School.

 Professional wrestling career

-Early career and IWA Mid-South (1999–2005)
+Early career; IWA Mid-South (1997–2005)

-Brooks' first venture into wrestling was a stint in a backyard wrestling federation called the Lunatic Wrestling Federation with his brother Mike and their friends in the mid-late 1990s.
-He had his debut match on March 13, 1999.
-He first started using the ring name CM Punk when he was put into a tag team named The Chick Magnets with CM Venom after another performer skipped out on the card; the CM stood for "Chick Magnet".
+Brooks' first venture into wrestling was a stint in a backyard wrestling federation called the Lunatic Wrestling Federation with his older brother Michal and their friends in the mid-to-late 1990s.
+He had his debut match on October 25, 1997, the day before his 19th birthday, defeating Brawn the Lumberjack.
+He first started using the ring name CM Punk when he was put into a tag team named the "Chick Magnets" with CM Venom after another performer skipped out on the card; the "CM" originally stood for "Chick Magnet" but was later amended to have no meaning.
 Unlike his friends, Punk genuinely wanted to be a wrestler and saw it as more than simple fun.
-When the promotion started taking off while doing shows out of a warehouse in Mokena, Illinois, Punk found out that his brother had embezzled thousands of dollars from the small company, causing them to become estranged.
-They have not spoken since.
+When the promotion started taking off while doing shows out of a warehouse in Mokena, Illinois, Punk found out that Michal had embezzled thousands of dollars from the small company, causing them to become estranged; they have not spoken since.

-Punk soon left the federation and enrolled as a student at the Steel Dominion wrestling school in Chicago, where he was trained by Ace Steel, Danny Dominion and Kevin Quinn to become a professional wrestler.
+After leaving the Lunatic Wrestling Federation, Punk enrolled as a student at the Steel Dominion wrestling school in Chicago, where he was trained by Ace Steel, Danny Dominion and Kevin Quinn to become a professional wrestler.
 As part of the training, he began wrestling at Steel Domain Wrestling in St. Paul, Minnesota, in 1999.
 It was in the Steel Domain that he met Scott Colton, who soon adopted the ring name Colt Cabana.
 Punk and Cabana became best friends and spent most of their early career together working in the same independent promotions, as both opponents and tag team partners.
-In the independents, along with fellow Steel Domain graduates Colt Cabana, Chucke E. Smooth, Adam Pearce, and manager Dave Prazak, Punk formed an alliance named the Gold Bond Mafia.
+In the independents, along Cabana and other fellow Steel Domain graduates Chucke E. Smooth, Adam Pearce, and manager Dave Prazak, Punk formed an alliance named the Gold Bond Mafia.